EirikEvjenHagtvedt/PredictingAccumulationRate/README.md

 The model is python-based and aims to predict the accumulation rate in sand traps located in the municipality of Horten, Norway.

-There is  a wish to provide the code as it may be useful for other municipalities, and especially the municipality of Horten.
-The model may treat data from a Gemini portal format with preliminary steps.
-Gemini portal is used by almost every municipality in Norway.

-Feel free to contact Eirik Evjen Hagtvedt if questions.

-The model is last updated: [05/06/2021]

 # FinalDevelopedModel.py description
 The model input the data sets;  Horten's data, field measurement data and GIS data from ArcMap.

-Horten's data contain the columns; SID, width, accumulation rate measured, and maintenance dates.
-Field measurement data contain all the columns above plus one column for each measured parameter during field measurements.
-GIS data contain: slope, flow accumulation, contributing area, construction year and masl.

-Running the model require a CLIENT-ID from frost.met to extract the json-file containing precipitation data.
+Running the model require a CLIENT-ID from frost.met.
+This is to extract the json-file containing precipitation data.
+The Frost API from frost.metno is used.

 ### Syntax
 A generalized syntax of the model follow: